Jidzo1/pride2025-app-legal/README.md

 **Key Points:**
 - No personal data collection
-- Local storage only (favorites stored on your device)
+- Local storage only (favorites, language preferences, filter settings stored on your device)
 - Location data used only for map functionality
 - No user accounts or cloud storage
 - External links to event websites
+- Language preference management

 ### [Terms of Service](TERMS_OF_SERVICE.md)
 Our terms of service outline the rules and guidelines for using the Montreal Pride 2025 Events app.